LoopKit/loopdocs/docs/browser/prepare-app.md

 You do not need to add a bank account or fill out tax forms if you are only using the App Store to get your own app into TestFlight.
 You only need to have a paid account with a valid license agreement and have completed this compliance form.
 Ignore other requests from Apple.

+---

 ## Create Loop App in App Store Connect

+!!! tip "📍 Still at: **App Store Connect** (appstoreconnect.apple.com)"
+    Now you'll create the actual Loop app entry for TestFlight distribution.

 ??? abstract "Section Summary (click to open/close)"
-    If you have created a Loop app in App Store Connect before, make sure you [Remove Apple Vision Pro](#remove-apple-vision-pro) and then skip ahead to [Create Certificates](certs.md#create-certificates).
+    If you have created a Loop app in App Store Connect before, make sure you [Remove Apple Vision Pro](#remove-apple-vision-pro) and then skip ahead to [Prepare TestFlight Group](tf-users.md).

     1. Click on the link [apps list](https://appstoreconnect.apple.com/apps) to open App Store Connect and click the blue "plus" icon to create a New App.
         * Select "iOS".